bitcoin-dot-org/Bitcoin.org/_includes/devdoc/bitcoin-core/rpcs/rpcs/getblockchaininfo.md

 - n: "→<br>`mediantime`"
   t: "number (int)"
   p: "Required<br>(exactly 1)"
-  d: "*Added in Bitcoin Core 0.12.0*<br><br>The difficulty of the highest-height block in the best block chain"
+  d: "*Added in Bitcoin Core 0.12.0*<br><br>The median time of the 11 blocks before the most recent block on the blockchain.
+Used for validating transaction locktime under BIP113."

 - n: "→<br>`verificationprogress`"
   t: "number (real)"